Eleanor-Shellstrop/bubbles/README.md

 The style buttons- goth, disco and fancy- can be applied at the same time as the "bigger" feature.
 All types can change speed at any time.

+**Note:** Buttons cannot be clicked if a bubbled is traveling over it.
+If you generate dozens of bubbles, you may need to refresh the page to reset the screen if you wish to continue playing with the app.

 ### Mobile first design

 <img src="./examples/iPhoneX.png" alt="iPhone X screen" width="200" />

 This application was designed for mobile screen sizes.

-The media queries feature breaks at minimum screen widths of 750px and 1290px for a better viewing experience on tablets or pcs.
-The buttons will change from columns on the original size to two rows of four at 750px and one row of eight at 1290px.
+The media queries feature breaks at minimum screen widths of 750px and 1290px for a better viewing experience on tablets or PCs.
+The buttons will change from columns on the original size to two rows of four at 750px.
+They also adjust to one row of eight at 1290px.

 <img src="./examples/iPad.png" alt="iPad screen" width="300" />
 <img src="./examples/wide1200plus.png" alt="PC monitor screen" width="700" />